-Angling specialists and tourism operators from around the island of Ireland travelled to Germany recently to attend two specialist angling fairs.
+Angling specialists and tourism operators from around the island of Ireland travelled to Germany recently to join Tourism Ireland for two specialist angling fairs.

 The first stop was ‘Angeln’ – a three-day fishing fair in Duisburg, in the Rhine-Ruhr region of western Germany.
 Focusing mainly on game, sea and pike angling, with a strong fly-fishing component, the fair attracts about 20,000 visitors – including influential travel agents and tour operators who specialise in angling holidays overseas, many thousands of fishing enthusiasts from the northern half of Germany, as well as Dutch anglers (given the proximity of Duisburg to the Netherlands), all looking for ideas and suggestions for their next fishing break or holiday destination.